CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

     ├── Dockerfile
     └── ROOT.war

-- open a terminal window (Mac) or CMD window (Windows), navigate to your docker directory, and build the docker image with the command (note the space and period at the end); this will take a few seconds, and you'll see docker output scrolling by.
+- in a terminal window (Mac) or CMD window (Windows), in your docker directory, build the docker image with this command (note the space and period at the end); this will take a few seconds, and you'll see docker output scrolling by.

         docker build -t interesting_picture .